 Sabira welcomed the omen and the energies of calm, centered, groundedness to the New Year.
 “It felt really right for my heart.
 It’s been freeing to welcome choice in how I meet a New Year.
 It’s not sad to choose to spend it alone or to pass a peaceful night with my new house mate, because it is a choice, and a way to meet the new year (secure) and not scattered.
 I felt the excitement of letting go of such a rough year, one I will challenge myself to explore: that every moment is a New Year, every moment a chance to be fresh, in the now, free of the past and devoid of future/attachments.
 I’m not ‘perfectly’ there.
 But then, who is?”

-Editor’s note: This is the second part of a year-long series which will look at the places and people that make up the rich history and diverse nature of spirituality, belief and observance in Baltimore and beyond.
+Editor’s note: This is the second part of an ongoing series which will look at the places and people that make up the rich history and diverse nature of spirituality, belief and observance in Baltimore and beyond.
 Read the series here.